 SIEA residential customers a $500 rebate for the purchase of qualified EVs.
-For more information, including how to apply, see the SIEA Electric Vehicle Education website.
+For more information, including how to apply, see the SIEA EV Education website.

-Residential Electric Vehicle Supply Equipment (EVSE) Rebate – Black Hills Energy
+Residential Electric Vehicle (EV) Charging Station Rebate – Black Hills Energy

-Black Hills Energy offers residential customers a $500 rebate for the purchase and installation of a Level 2 EVSE.
-For more information, including application details, see the Ready EV website.
+Black Hills Energy offers residential customers a $500 rebate for the purchase and installation of a Level 2 EV charging station.
+Low-income residents are eligible for a rebate of up to $1,300.
+For more information, including application details, see the Residential Rebate website.

 Electric Vehicle (EV) Loan Program – Gunnison County Electric Association (GCEA)

-Electric Vehicle Supply Equipment (EVSE) Incentive – Holy Cross Energy (HCE)
+Electric Vehicle (EV) Charging Station Incentive – Holy Cross Energy (HCE)

 Laws and Regulations